Wizzarre/WizarreGame/README.md

 2. **Install the Game:**
    - After downloading, unzip the file to a location on your PC.
-   - Open the extracted folder and double-click the `Wizarre.exe` (or equivalent) file to start the game.
+   - Open the extracted folder and double-click the `Wizarreinstaller.exe` (or equivalent) file to start the game.

 3. **Play the Game:**
    - Once the game starts, explore the Wizarre world.